(Photo Credit: Gary's Automotive)

 (Photo Credit: Dentist in Steveston)

-How it works is that there are 2 COE Open Bidding Exercises every month, and basically the collective of eager new drivers wave their dollars until the bidder with the fattest wad of cash wins his $60,000 paper.
+How it works is that there are two COE Open Bidding Exercises every month, and basically the collective of eager new drivers wave their dollars until the bidder with the fattest wad of cash wins his paper prize.

-If you're really in need of a car, then a used one might be right for you.
+If you're really in desperate need of a car, then a used one might be better for you.
 You can get one on the road in less than a week, depending on the arrangement!

 (Photo Credit: We Say Yes Program)

-For new cars, all car loan tenures cap at 5 years.
-Depending on your car's Open Market Value (OMV), how much you can loan varies.
+For new cars, all car loan tenures are capped at five years.
+Depending on your car's Open Market Value (OMV), your loan amount will vary.

 If your vehicle's OMV is $20,000 or less, your maximum Loan to Value (LTV) is 60% of the purchase price of the car, inclusive of taxes, fees and COE.
 For a vehicle with OMV of more than $20,000, the maximum LTV is 50%.